Skip to main content

 Seeding Rate

-Drill 10 lb/ac (drilled in good conditions) to 13 lb/ac (broadcast or drilled in challenging conditions).
+Drill 7 lb/ac (drilled in good conditions) to 10 lb/ac (broadcast or drilled in challenging conditions).
 Higher rates give weaker growth.
 Drilling gives a much better stand, so broadcasting should be reserved for when the soil is too wet to drill.
-After seeding, roll the ground to improve seed-to-soil contact but do not break up soil aggregates.
+After broadcasting, roll the ground to improve seed-to-soil contact but do not break up soil aggregates.
 Plant at a depth 1/4-1/2 inches.
-Can be planted with 40 lb/ac wheat for spring cover and weed suppression.
+Can be planted with 40 lb/ac winter grain if spring cover and weed suppression are desired.

 Seed Cost